 Brian R. McElroy

-Brian R. McElroy is the founder and president of McElroy Tutoring, Inc. He is a Harvard graduate and SAT perfect scorer with over 15 years of experience as a private tutor and classroom teacher, specializing in SAT, ACT, GRE and GMAT preparation, as well as application essay editing & college admissions consulting.
+Brian R. McElroy is the founder and president of McElroy Tutoring.
+He is a Harvard graduate and SAT/ACT perfect scorer with 18 years and 18,000 hours of professional experience as a private tutor and classroom teacher, specializing in SAT, ACT, GMAT, GRE, LSAT & ISEE preparation, as well as application essay editing & college admissions consulting.
 He is also an accomplished writer and author.

--Harvard Grad, SAT Perfect Scorer, 99th percentile ACT, GRE & GMAT
+-Harvard Grad, SAT/ACT Perfect Scorer, 99th percentile GRE, GMAT, LSAT